Robert Brozin

-Robert Brozin (17 December 1959) is a South African entrepreneur, businessman and best known as the co-founder of Nando's international restaurant chain.
+Robert Brozin (born 17 December 1959) is a South African entrepreneur, businessman and best known as the co-founder of Nando's international restaurant chain.

 Early life

 He was born in Middelburg, Eastern Transvaal, South Africa.
 His father was Max Brozin, a Jewish accountant and his mother, Vera Sheila Collis.
 He attended school at Middelburg Primary and then finished his schooling at King David High School, in Linksfield, Johannesburg.
 After high school, he completed his compulsory two-year military service with the South African Defence Force.
 He then attended the University of the Witwatersrand and obtained a Bachelor of Commerce in 1984.
 He then joined Price Waterhouse for two years and unsuccessfully attempted to take his Chartered Accountant articles.

 He left Price Waterhouse and joined his father's business at Teltron, which was the agency in South Africa for Sanyo Electronics.
 He became the company's marketing manager.
 He remained there for three years before becoming a fulltime entrepreneur at Nando's.